top of page

 This work centers on curating collaborative ritual performances informed by solastalgia, our experience of climate change.
 EARTHflows is an ongoing project based on locality, reverence for the natural environment, and community collaboration.
 It includes EARTHflow Ritual Performances, Earth Experiments, and Ritual Action Flow Paintings.

-As director of the ecological art collective SkySoul Studio, I host a platform exploring solastalgia.
+As the director of the ecological art collective SkySoul Studio, I host a platform that explores solastalgia.
 We are a developing collective of environmentally aware creatives collaborating on investigations into impermanence and ecofeminism.
 Public engagement in community events offers the potential for reframing ideologies of contraction.
 Art can unite people, challenge assumptions, and inspire us to envision new possibilities.

 Connect